keermanish/react-page-maker/README.md

         // 1 - pass an array if you are just going to reset the dropzone const current = this.currentDropzone.current;
         current && current.dangerouslySetElements([element1, element2]);
-        // element type should be similar to what you are passing in pallete
+        // element type should be similar to what you are passing in palette

         // or